-The ISO 26262 standard regulates the safety functions of electrical and electronic systems within road vehicles.
-We have accumulated case studies based on actual riding tests by subjective judgiment of expert riders to define a method for determining the controllability class (C class).
-However, the wide variety of practical traffic environments and unpredictable vehicle behaviors in case of malfunction prevent riding tests from being truly comprehensive.
-Furthermore, under some conditions, actual riding tests may pose unacceptable risks to test riders.
-In Part 12 Annex C of ISO/DIS 26262, simulation is cited as an example of a technique for comprehensive evaluations using the Controllability Classification Panel.
+The ISO 26262 standard specifies the requirement for functional safety of electrical and electronic systems within road vehicles.
+We have accumulated case studies based on actual riding tests by subjective judgment of expert riders to define a method for determining the controllability class (C class).
+However, the wide variety of practical traffic environments and vehicle behaviors in case of malfunction make it difficult to evaluate all C classes in actual running tests.
+Furthermore, under some conditions, actual riding tests may cause unacceptable risks to test riders.
+In Part 12 Annex C of ISO/DIS 26262, simulation is cited as an example of a technique for comprehensive evaluations by the Controllability Classification Panel.

-This study investigates the usefulness of numerical simulations for evaluating the C class of a motorcycle experiencing a malfunction in either the front or rear brakes.
-To estimate the rate of successful harm avoidance in this scenario, we calculate whether a representative rider can stop while leaving a safe distance to a hazardous object which is considered useful in judging the C class.
-For the calculations, we use time-series waveforms of the brake actuation force described by parameters such as the brake reaction time and the maximum brake actuation force.
-These parameters are chosen from the data recorded about riders’ compensatory control actions during the actual riding tests.
-The rates of successful harm avoidance obtained from the numerical simulation almost agree with the results of the actual riding tests.
-This agreement indicates the rate of successful harm avoidance can be estimated with simulations that use brake operation waveforms to model the compensatory control action.
+This study investigated the usefulness of mathematical simulations for evaluating the C class of a motorcycle reproducing a malfunction in either the front or rear brakes.
+To estimate the rate of rate of successful harm avoidance in this scenario, which is considered useful in judging the C class, we calculated whether a representative rider can stop while leaving a safe distance to a hazardous object.
+For the calculations, we used time-series waveforms of the brake actuation force described by parameters such as the brake reaction time and the maximum brake actuation force.
+These parameters were chosen from the data that riders’ compensatory control actions were recorded during the actual riding tests.
+The rates of successful harm avoidance obtained from the calculations showed the almost same tendency as the results of the actual riding tests.
+This agreement indicated the rate of successful harm avoidance can be estimated with simulations that use brake operation waveforms to model the compensatory control action.